Beşiktaş: Sports

 The area gives its name to Turkey's oldest sports club, Beşiktaş Jimnastik Kulübü (Beşiktaş Gymnastics Club), founded in 1903.
 The club's football team is one of the top three in Turkey, having won 16 Turkish Super League titles and participating regularly in the UEFA Champions League and Europa League.
-The team played their home games at the historic İnönü Stadium, which was demolished in 2013 and replaced on the same grounds by the 42,590 seat Vodafone Park.
-There are Besiktas Museum Turkey's largest sport museum located in the stadium.
+The team played their home games at the historic İnönü Stadium, which was demolished in 2013 and replaced on the same grounds by the 42,590 seat Beşiktaş Stadium.
+There are Beşiktaş Museum Turkey's largest sport museum located in the stadium.
 The stadium is near Dolmabahçe Palace at the shore of the Bosphorus.
 The football team wears black and white shirts and is nicknamed the Black Eagles.
 The club has earned notoriety for its faithful fans, who have broken volume records with 132 decibel cheers.
 BJK Akatlar Arena is the home of the basketball team.
 The club's most famous supporter group is called Çarşı, and is known for its involvement in social and political issues.

 Besides Beşiktaş JK, the district is also home to the smaller yet historic Ortaköy SK.
 The Istanbul Specialized Swimming Club was the first specialized swimming club in the country.
 In addition, there are a number of other amateur sports clubs and Levent Tennis Club.

-Many of the notable sporting facilities in the district belong to Beşiktaş JK; such as Vodafone Park, BJK Akatlar Arena, Süleyman Seba Sports Centre, Fulya Training Facilities and Çilekli Football Field.
+Many of the notable sporting facilities in the district belong to Beşiktaş JK; such as Beşiktaş Stadium, BJK Akatlar Arena, Süleyman Seba Sports Centre, Fulya Training Facilities and Çilekli Football Field.